erikras/multireducer/README.md

 });
 ```

 **STEP 2:** Now use `multireducer`'s `bindActionCreators()` instead of `react-redux`'s `bindActionCreators()` to make your action multireducerify.
-You have to specify which part of state contains data for your copied reducers and then access it using the prop you pass to the connected component, here I recommand `as`.
-And you have to tell `bindActionCreators` what is your `multireducerKey`.
+You have to specify which part of state contains data for your copied reducers and then access it using the `multireducerKey` prop you pass to the connected component, here I recommand `as`.
+And you have to tell `bindActionCreators` what is your `multireducerKey` too.

 ```javascript
 import React, { Component, PropTypes } from 'react';